SebastianCharmot/Genetic-Algorithm-Image-Recreation/README.md

 I experimented with two main fitness functions.
 The fitness function is found within the `Individual` class.

+#### Euclidean Distance

-1. Euclidean Distance: A relatively straightforward implementation where I take the Euclidean distance between the RGB values of two pixels.
+ A relatively straightforward implementation where I take the Euclidean distance between the RGB values of two pixels.
 Then, I perform this operation across the entire image and take the mean.
 To use Euclidean distance:

 ```
 def get_fitness(self, target):